 If you could change anything in the music industry what would it be?

 We think it’s the way music has become so easily available through streaming, be it legal or illegal.
 The ability to download music without really having to pay for it has changed the music industry and hurts artists in the long run.
 Gone are the days of releasing albums and reaping the regards of your hard work.
 These days artists have to tour extensively to pay the bills.
 So changing this would be a big challenge, but it’s certainly food for thought……..perhaps an “Uber for music”

 What are some challenges you have had to overcome as a band?

 It’s always a huge challenge starting a new project, getting your name out there and gaining fans.
 You can leverage off previous achievements to an extent but it’s all about building a new brand and being accepted well enough to break into decent events etc. These days we’re creating our events with significant success.

 Getting playlisted on Mainstream radio again is also an immense challenge but we’re embracing Online radio stations like Capital FM and Coastal Radio SA who are doing it for the love of music and support musos, it’s fantastic to see.

 Our latest single Aeroplane Man is available on Itunes; GooglePlay; Spotify; Deezer, Shazam, Soundcloud…….pretty much anywhere.

-Their song Aeroplane Man is dedicated to their friend Paul Cronje who recently passed away after a long battle with Cancer.
+They dedicated their song Aeroplane Man to their friend Paul Cronje, who recently passed away after a lengthy battle with Cancer.
 He was very loved by those he left behind, only 50 years old and a Pilot for SAA.

 Please support your local musicians by purchasing their music or hiring them for events once all the restaurants and pubs have opened up again!
-We look forward to seeing these guys live at an event but in the meantime you can catch them on some of the local online Radio stations.
-Please follow them on YouTube, Facebook, and Instagram.
+We look forward to seeing these guys live at an event but in the meantime, you can catch them on some local online Radio stations.
+Follow them on YouTube, Facebook, and Instagram.